PierreSenellart/provsql/doc/source/user/configuration.rst

     ``probability_evaluate(..., 'monte-carlo', 'n')`` where the sample
     count is an explicit argument.

+.. _provsql-ess-warn-fraction:

+``provsql.ess_warn_fraction`` (default: ``0.1``)
+    Effective-sample-size warning threshold for likelihood weighting.
+    Latent-variable posterior inference draws latents from the prior and weights them by the observed leaves' densities; when the posterior effective sample size falls below this fraction of the accepted draws, a warning is emitted: the weights are degenerating (raise ``provsql.rv_mc_samples``, or the model has many observations per latent).
+Set to ``0`` to silence the warning.

 .. _provsql-simplify-on-load:

 ``provsql.simplify_on_load`` (default: ``on``)
-    Apply the universal peephole simplifier (currently the ``RangeCheck`` cmp-resolution pass; future passes plug into the same pipeline) when loading a provenance circuit from the mmap store into memory.
+    Apply the universal peephole simplifier (the ``RangeCheck`` cmp-resolution pass, degenerate-mixture collapse, constant folding
+    of deterministic arithmetic, and semiring-identity folding) when loading a provenance circuit from the
+    mmap store into memory.
 Every comparator decidable from the propagated support intervals collapses to a Bernoulli ``gate_input`` with probability ``0`` or ``1``, transparent to